zahmadpost/attention_mechanisms_nlp/README.md

 # Attention Mechanisms in Deep Learning Natural Language Processing Tasks
+## A Code Walk-Through Using Numpy, Keras, TensorFlow, and MatchZoo

 This tutorial is an introduction to attention mechanisms.
 It will walk you through implementing additive attention mechanisms 'from scratch' using numpy.
 The additive attention mechanism is introduced in a deep learning-based natural language processing model that can be used in information retrieval tasks.